DOFLinx/docs/docs/parameters/11_The_Parameters.md

 Enabled is 1, disabled is 0.
 When enabled DOFLinx shifts focus to FX2 every 0.5 seconds for 60 seconds after FX2 starts up.
-This is to assist with focus sometimes doing odd things as FX starts and then we start an active backglass or other things.
+This is to assist with focus sometimes doing odd things as FX starts and then we start an active back glass or other things.

 ## `FX2_WINDOW_WAIT_TIME=`